lirsacc/py-gql/docs/usage/defining-resolvers.rst

     schema.register_resolver("Character", "friends", resolve_character_friends)

-In case the schema is built withou using `build_schema`, the resolvers can be added directly to :class:`~py_gql.schema.Field` objects:
+In case the schema is built without using `build_schema`, the resolvers can be added directly to :class:`~py_gql.schema.Field` objects:

 .. code-block:: python